NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

 Install more dependencies, as:

-  conda install -c conda-forge ilmbase==2.3.0 openexr==2.3.0  openjpeg==2.1.0 \
+  conda install -c conda-forge ilmbase==2.3.0 openexr==2.3.0 \
-    cmake==3.14.5 pbzip2 gflags glog ceres-solver parallel
+    openjpeg==2.1.0 cmake==3.14.5 pbzip2 gflags glog         \
+    ceres-solver parallel

+Install dependencies from our own channel (many of these will be gradually replaced with versions from conda-forge).

+ conda install -c nasa-ames-stereo-pipeline gdal==2.0.2 \
+   imagemagick==6.8.6_10 laszip==2.1.0 liblas==1.8.1    \
+   libnabo==2df86e0 libpointmatcher==bcf4b04

+On Linux, install in addition chrpath:

+  conda install -c conda-forge chrpath

 To be able to build the documentation with sphinx, fetch it as:

   conda install -c conda-forge sphinx sphinxcontrib-bibtex

-On Linux, install in addition chrpath:

-  conda install -c conda-forge chrpath

 Some of the .la files created by conda point to other .la files that are not available.
 For that reason, those files should be edited to replace::

     /path/to/libmylibrary.la